quangChe/angularjs-tutorial/README.md

 ![Example Input 1](/app/imgs/sample2.png)

 If we were to change that input's value and trigger an event that outputs that value, then the $scope.sample variable's value would change with it as well.
-That is why the ngModel directive is primarily used with <input/> because it is the only HTML element that provides a gateway for users to input values from the view into our controller to update our model.
+That is why the ngModel directive is primarily used with inputs because it is the only HTML element that provides a gateway for users to input values from the view into our controller to update our model.
 Take a look at the input in the starter application's code:

 *index.html*
 ```